At 15 I stopped going to school. I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

 I finally found an IT company who said they promise to take me on as a real apprentice after a one year unpaid internship (while I still stay on the government program for $150 a month).

 I obviously agreed and started working at this company as a "computer scientist" intern.
-Or let's put it simple: Work as a second level support person fixing blue screens for old people who can't use a PC.
+Or let's put it simple: Work as a second level support person fixing blue screens for "old people" (for me at least) who can't use a PC.

 Unfortunately that company went bankrupt 10 months later, right before they promised to hire me full time.
 I quickly found a new internship at another company, but they kicked me out ofter 3 months.
 I found another one, they also kicked me out after 2 months internship.